Stability of Valuations and Koll\'ar Components: Volume of models

 To see that for any $f$, $v_{\infty}(f)=\lim v_i(f)$, we know for some $j$,

-For another direction, if we have a subsequence of $i$, such that $\lim_i v_i(f)<v_{\infty}(f)$, after passing to a subsequence again, we can find a $j$, such that a contradiction. \end{proof}
+For another direction, if we have a subsequence of $i$, such that $\lim_i v_i(f)<v_{\infty}(f)$, after passing to a subsequence again, we can find a $j$, such that a contradiction. \end{proof} \begin{rem} A referee pointed out that the sequential compactness of Berkovich space was studied in \cite{Poi13}.
+The above result could also be derived from this work. \end{rem}

-As Example \ref{ex-irreg} shows that for a general klt singularity $(X,o)$, the minimum is not always achieved by a Koll\'ar component.
-Thus we have to take a limit process.
-However, if the minimizer $v$ has rational rank 1, then it should always yield a Koll\'ar component.
-First we have the following result which is inspired by the work in \cite{Blu16a}.
-We note that it is also independently obtained in \cite{Blu16b}.
+For a general klt singularity $(X,o)$, the minimum is not always achieved by a Koll\'ar component (see \cite{Blu16b, LX17}).
+Thus we have to take a limiting process.
+However, if the minimizer $v$ is divisorial, then it should always yield a Koll\'ar component.
+First we have the following result inspired by the work in \cite{Blu16a} (we note that it is also independently obtained in \cite{Blu16b}).